wpernath/ocpdev-book/chapter2/Chapter 2- Deployment Basics.md

 ## OpenShift Templates
 OpenShift Templates provides an easy way to create a single file out of the required configuration files and add customizable parameters to the unified file.
 As the name indicates, the service is offered only on OpenShift and is not portable to a generic Kubernetes environment.

-![Image 2: An OpenShift Template file][image-2]

 First, create all the standard configurations shown near the beginning of this chapter (such as `route.yaml`, `deployment.yaml` and `service.yaml`), although you don’t have to separate the configurations into specific files.
-Next, to create a new template file, open your preferred editor and create a file called `template.yaml` (Image 2).
+Next, to create a new template file, open your preferred editor and create a file called `template.yaml`.
 The header of that file should look like this:

 ```bash
 apiVersion: template.openshift.io/v1